Kochurovskyi/Deep_Neural_Network_Projects/UNet(semantic segmentation)/readme.md

 </code></pre>

 ### Training Run
 To run correctly the script you should decide which parameters of Model running you will choose.
-There are only a three parameters which will effect performance and running time of the model:
+There are only three parameters avalable to be chaged which will effect performance and running time of the model:
 * **Image size**.
 The size of image for preprocessing.
-The Model will take as an input the images of this size (Image size X Image size).
+The Model will take as an input the images of this size (Image size x Image size).
 Available options [64, 128, 256]
 * **Channel rate**.
 Normally U-net architecture contain layers with channel size from 32 to 512, but to save a time during experiments there is an option to reduce/increase channel quantities dividing (multiplicating) by 2.
 Available options   [0.5 , 1, 2]
 * **Epochs**.
-Epoch quantity while model running.
+Epoch number while model running.
 Available options   5 < EPOCHS < 50
 #### How to run Train.py / predict_masks.py:
 <pre><code>
 usage: